 Using a gamepad, your Gear VR’s touchpad, or Gear VR controller, you can put your deadly pulse laser cannons and homing missiles at work to take down enemies and progress through harder levels.
 While the game, unfortunately, isn’t supported by the Samsung Galaxy Note 4, you don’t need an internet connection to enjoy this action-shooter.
 The game is priced at less than $6 in the Oculus store.

 7. Hitman Go: VR Edition

 Based on one of the most iconic assassin and tactical combat games, Hitman Go is a turn-based strategy game that places you, Agent 47, into various situations where you must use your sharp mind to eliminate your assigned targets.
 At the same time, you get to experience stunning scale model-style visuals, different enemy types and behaviors, secret areas and hiding spots, and more.

 With more than 90 stages, Hitman Go can serve to be quite the challenge.
 Although the camera controls and intimate details are a huge part of the whole game, it tends to put your head into uncomfortable positions sometimes.
-You can play as Agent 47 for $7.99 in the Oculus Store.
+You can play as Agent 47 for less than $8in the Oculus Store.

 6. Drop Dead

 You play as the last agent to foil the plans of Dr. Monday while using high-tech gadgets and plenty of zombie-shredding weapons to save the world.
 Great for Walking Dead fans or post-apocalyptic junkies, Drop Dead throws hundreds of hordes at you as you try to score huge with a combo system that rewards you on body count and accuracy.